storesafe/cordova-sqlite-storage/README.md

 - If a sql statement fails for which there is no error handler or the error handler does not return `false` to signal transaction recovery, the plugin fires the remaining sql callbacks before aborting the transaction.
 - In case of an error, the error `code` member is bogus on Android (fixed for Android in [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free)).
 - Possible crash on Android when using Unicode emoji characters due to [Android bug 81341](https://code.google.com/p/android/issues/detail?id=81341), which _should_ be fixed in Android 6.x
-- Close database bugs described below.
+- Close/delete database bugs described below.
 - When a database is opened and deleted without closing, the iOS version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS version).
 - Problems reported with PhoneGap Build in the past: